MeganLCoppins/team-profile-generator/README.md

 ## Usage

-To run the application the user must have Node.js installed on your machine.
+To run the application the user must have Node.js installed on their machine.

 * Clone this repository and download to your machine
 * From your terminal install the applications npm packages by running 'npm install'